NOWnews-GitHub/4wayvoice/wp-content/plugins/wpseo-news/README.md

 Changelog
 =========
+### 12.6: August 18th, 2020
+Enhancements:
+* Adds 'Article' as `@type` to articles that are set to be included in the news sitemap.
+This results in a `@type` array with at least 'Article' and 'NewsArticle'.

+Other:
+* Enables tracking when activating the plugin.
+It can be disabled in the Yoast SEO configuration wizard.
+* Sets the minimum supported WordPress version to 5.4.

+### 12.5: July 21st, 2020
+Other:
+* Sets the minimum WordPress version to 5.3.

 ### 12.4.1: January 14th, 2020
 Bugfixes:
 * Fixes a bug where a large number of WordPress terms or post types would cause significant slowdowns and possible crashes on admin pages.